cofyc/lua-ssocket/README.md

 Lua 5.2 socket module
 =====================

-*This is my first lua c module.
-I wrote this only for learning purpose.
+*I wrote this only for learning purpose.
 It's not production ready, use http://w3.impa.br/~diego/software/luasocket/ instead.*

 Examples
 ========